ychen178/ITRs-for-Latent-Outcomes/README.md

 ### Reference
-**Yuan Chen**, Donglin Zeng, Yuanjia Wang (2020).
-Learning Individualized Treatment Rules for Multiple-Domain Latent Outcomes. *Journal of the American Statistical Association*.
-In press.
+**Yuan Chen**, Donglin Zeng, Yuanjia Wang (2021).
+Learning Individualized Treatment Rules for Multiple-Domain Latent Outcomes. *Journal of the American Statistical Association*, 116(533), 269-282.

 ### Code
 In ```functions.R```, we provide the code to simulate data from a RBM model and code to simulate training / test data with observed individual item scores before and after treatment, as well code for implementing the RBM model.
 Two algorithms are implemented for fitting the RBM model: 1) to maximize the exact likeilhood using gradient ascent, 2) using MCMC approximation for the gradients with the contrastive divergence algorithm.